 - In Bottom, Richie and Eddie are forced to camp in a nasty London park for a week.
 Much to Richie's relief, Eddie remembered to bring his can opener.
 However, Richie forgot all the cans.

 - Averted in The Bionic Woman where Maxmillion, the bionic dog, does not need an opener to feed himself.
-All he has to do find a dog food can, and bite it open with his bionic jaw.
+All he has to do is bite the can open with his bionic jaw.